gap-system/gap-docker/README.md

 DockerHub entry: https://registry.hub.docker.com/u/gapsystem/gap-docker/

-We maintain a Docker container for the full installation of the latest GAP release, aiming at having as much GAP packages as possible in the working order.
+We maintain a Docker container for the full installation of the latest GAP release, aimed at having as many GAP packages as possible working.
 It is usually updated shortly after the release announcement (so slight delays are possible).

 If you have installed [Docker](https://www.docker.com/), to use this